What are the benefits of breastfeeding for the baby?

 - IBCLC consultants and/or breastfeeding sponsors

-- support groups like La Leche League
+- support groups like the La Leche League